 Exceptional Water Treatment.
-We are committed to delivering exceptional water quality and our average removal rate for both Carbonaceous Biochemical Oxygen Demand (CBOD) and Total Suspended Solids (TSS) was impressive 98.5% in 2022 and 2023.
+We are committed to delivering exceptional water quality.
+Monitoring studies show our average removal rate for both Carbonaceous Biochemical Oxygen Demand (CBOD) and Total Suspended Solids (TSS) was an impressive 98.5% in 2022 and 2023.
 Our performance track record is a testament to our unwavering dedication to protecting the environment and public health.

 Achieving Highest Levels of Safety.
 We take pride in developing and leading a safe work environment.
 We utilize in-person and web-based training, low-frequency/high risk activity reviews, site safety inspections, and other learning formats to increase knowledge and improve safety behaviors.
 The results have been impressive as our staff has not missed a single work-day due to injury over the last 24 years.
-Our commitment to safety has kept our workforce safe and productive, helped us avoid injury and property damage claims, and has earned us formal recognition from the California Sanitation Risk Management Authority (CSRMA) and the California Water Environment Association (CWEA).
+Our commitment to safety has kept our workforce safe and productive, and helped us avoid injury and property damage claims.
+It also has earned positive newspaper headlines, formal recognitions from the California Sanitation Risk Management Authority (CSRMA) and the California Water Environment Association (CWEA).

 Investing in Our Community and Workforce.
 We are committed to preparing the next generation of water leaders through our internship program, which has fostered valuable partnerships with local universities and community colleges.
-We have hosted 31 interns over the last 4 years, and we are proud to have filled seven permanent positions through this program during this period.
+We have hosted 31 interns over the last four years, and we are proud to have filled seven permanent positions through this program during this period.